Tiago1Ribeiro/SafeAR_Unity_TFRR/README.md

 2. **Import Base Scripts**: Copy `CameraManager.cs`, `ImageObfuscator.cs`, `ImgUtils.cs` and `ImageWriter.cs` into your project's `Assets` folder.
 3. **Set Up Camera and UI**: Create a GameObject for the camera and add a `RawImage` component for display.
 Assign the `RawImage` to the `display` field in `CameraManager`.
 4. **Configure Image Obfuscator**: Add `ImageObfuscator` to the camera GameObject and configure its parameters in the Inspector.
 5. **Add YOLOv8 Model**: Import a compatible `onnx` YOLOv8 instance segmentation model and assign it to the `yoloV8Asset` field in `ImageObfuscator`.
-6. **Configure Runtime Environment**: Ensure [Unity.Sentis](https://docs.unity3d.com/Packages/com.unity.sentis@1.2/manual/index.html) (version 1.2.0) is installed using the Package Manager (com.unity.sentis).
-Then, adjust the device type and backend in the ImageObfuscator script to configure the runtime environment for your project.
+6. **Configure Runtime Environment**: Ensure [Unity.Sentis](https://docs.unity3d.com/Packages/com.unity.sentis@1.2/manual/index.html) (version `1.2.0-exp.2` or greater) is installed using the Package Manager (com.unity.sentis).
+Then, adjust the device type and backend in the `ImageObfuscator` script to configure the runtime environment for your project.
-7. **Configure Obfuscation Settings**: In `CameraManager.cs`, define the obfuscation mapping in the `Start()` method.
-This mapping associates class IDs with obfuscation types.
-Available obfuscation types include Masking, Pixelation, Blurring, or None.
+7. **Configure Obfuscation Settings**: In CameraManager.cs, create a dictionary that maps class IDs to obfuscation types in the Start() method.
+Available obfuscation types include `Masking`, `Pixelation`, `Blurring`, or `None` (default value).
+Customize the settings for your use case by adding or removing entries.
 For example:

    ```csharp